danielpetisme/michelin-kafkaday-2024/lab1.md

 The cluster dashboard gives us information about the usage of the cluster.

-On the righ hand side, you can add metdata to this cluster like a description or tags.
+On the right hand side, you can add metadata to this cluster like a description or tags.
 [Confluent Cloud permits to tags](https://docs.confluent.io/cloud/current/stream-governance/stream-catalog.html#tag-entities-data-and-schemas) all the resources (environments, clusters, topics, connectors, etc.) permitting to search elements by multiple dimensions.

 You can also see that the cluster as an ID in the form `lkc-123456`.